rodpa715/python_mini_projects/README.md

 # python_mini_projects
-Here I will post mini-projects that I code while learning Python 3.
+Here I will post mini-projects that I will code while learning Python 3.
 This will mainly serve to share and see my progress.

 In week 1 (28.01.2019) (03.02.2019):

-Guess the number - You have to input the number the code is choosing randomly.
+Guess the number - You have to enter the number the code is choosing randomly.

 Roll the dice - It will print out an integer ranging from 1-6.